-Consideration of 2014 Base Salaries.
-The Committee considered the following factors in setting the NEOs' base salaries for 2014: the fluctuating macroeconomic conditions within our industry and market; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team, including in the areas of cash management, increasing stockholder value, new branch openings and upgrading the Company's fleet; the recommendations of management; the Axiom Report; and the other factors discussed above.
-Based on these factors, the Committee approved increases in base salary for 2014 for Mr. Engquist, Ms. Magee and Mr. Barber in an amount of approximately three percent (3%).
-The following table sets forth the NEOs' base salaries for 2014 and compares them with the NEOs' base salaries for 2013:
+Consideration of 2016 Base Salaries.
+The Committee considered the following factors in setting the NEOs' base salaries for 2016: the fluctuating macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, the Company's stock performance and new branch openings; the recommendations of the CEO for the other NEOs; and the Pearl Meyer Study.
+Based on these factors, the Committee approved increases in base salary for 2016 for each of the NEOs in an amount of approximately 3.0%.
+The following table sets forth the NEOs' base salaries for 2016 and compares them with the NEOs' base salaries for 2015:

-Executive 2014 Base Salary As Compared to 2013 Base Salary John M. Engquist \$793,000 \$23,000, or 3.0%, increase from \$770,000 Leslie S. Magee \$397,000 \$35,000, or 3.1%, increase from \$385,000 Bradley W. Barber \$427,000 \$12,000, or 3.1%, increase from \$414,000
+Executive 2016 Base Salary 2015 Base Salary John M. Engquist \$842,000 \$25,000, or 3.0%, increase from \$817,000 Leslie S. Magee \$421,000 \$12,000, or 3.0%, increase from \$409,000 Bradley W. Barber \$474,000 \$14,000, or 3.0%, increase from \$460,000 performance of the Company, as well as the collective annual performance of the executive management team.
+The Committee believes that this structure is appropriate because it aligns the interests of management and stockholders by rewarding executives for strong annual performance by the Company.